Zlswoosh123/CovidEconomics/README.md

 Covid has had an undeniable impact on virtually all parts of life.
-This project is meant as a simple exploration of Unemployment (UE) data to answer questions around the size of the impact, severity, regional impacts (US), insight into key demographics.
+This project is meant as a simple exploration of Economic Unemployment (UE) data to answer questions around the size of the change to UE, recovery time, primary causes, and regional impact (US).

 Uses Python in Jupiter notebook.
+Data is gathered from U.S. Bureau of Labor Statistics.
+Not all data files are used in the final notebook.